axa-ch/web-toolkit/docs/_design/components/form_elements/fileupload.md

 ---

 The fileupload functionality allows the user to upload images or documents.
-The Web Style Guide provides two controls to upload files.
+The Web Styleguide provides two controls to upload files.
 The `single-upload` is designed for use cases where only one document should be uploaded and the `multi-upload` allows an uncertain amount of documents.